-Since Ms. Ortega Rodriguez fled to the United States, Guillermo and what appears to be his friends or people Guillermo sent to harass her and her family have continued calling Ms. Ortega Rodriguez’s mother in Colombia to inquire about Ms. Ortega Rodriguez whereabouts and the reason she doesn’t answer her phone, and to make threats and instruct her mother not to hide her.
-Ms. Ortega Rodriguez is terrified to return to Colombia because she is afraid that, and believes it is very likely that, Guillermo or his military school friends working in the police, military, and government will maim or kill her for leaving Guillermo, for disobeying Guillermo’s ultimatum, and for exerting her independence from Guillermo.
+Since Ms. Stern fled to the United States, Mateo and what appears to be his friends or people Mateo sent to harass her and her family have continued calling Ms. Stern’s mother in Colombia to inquire about Ms. Stern’s whereabouts and the reason she doesn’t answer her phone, and to make threats and instruct her mother not to hide her.
+Ms. Stern is terrified to return to Colombia because she is afraid that, and believes it is very likely that, Mateo or his military school friends working in the police, military, and government will maim or kill her for leaving Mateo, for disobeying Mateo’s ultimatum, and for exerting her independence from Mateo.

 LEGAL ARGUMENT